kostelansky17/disappearing_forests/README.md

 - Find the biggest producers of wood and investigate the impact of wood mining on deforestation
 - Look for the biggest Importers/Exporters (countries) in the world and the connections between them
 - Search for correlations between agriculture industry/animal husbandry and deforestation
-- ?
-Impact of growing cities on the forests and landscape
-- ?
-Natural disasters (fires) in 2018 in the forests
-- ?
-Emissions held in forests and their removal

 ## Dataset
 We will mainly work with [Global Food & Agriculture Statistics](https://www.kaggle.com/unitednations/global-food-agriculture-statistics) dataset provided by FAO.
 Other datasources which could enrich our analysis will be taken into account eventually.